impredicative/irc-rss-feed-bot/README.md

 For use with multiple servers, a separate instance of the bot process can be run for each server.
 * Entries are posted only if the channel has not had any conversation for at least 15 minutes, thereby preventing the interruption of any preexisting conversations.
-* A SQLite database file records the entries that have been posted, thereby preventing them from being reposted.
+* A SQLite database file records hashes of the entries that have been posted, thereby preventing them from being reposted.

 For more features, see the customizable [global settings](#global-settings) and [feed-specific settings](#feed-specific-settings).